Colosseum Opening Hours 2026

 How Long to Spend at the Colosseum

-Book Colosseum tickets in advance to choose the access level that fits your schedule.
+Book Colosseum tickets ahead of time to pick the access level that suits your schedule.

 Peak vs Off-Peak Months

-Regardless of season, skip-the-line tickets save you significant waiting time.
-Book Colosseum tickets online to avoid the queues that can stretch over an hour during peak periods.
+Whatever the season, skip-the-line tickets spare you a serious amount of waiting.
+Book Colosseum tickets online to sidestep the lines that can run past an hour at peak times.

 Frequently Asked Questions